Washi1337/AsmResolver/docs/dotnet/cloning.rst

     var result = cloner.Clone();

-The ``MemberCloner`` will automatically resolve any cross references between types, fields and methods that are included in the cloning process.
+The ``MemberCloner`` will automatically resolve any cross-references between types, fields and methods that are included in the cloning process.

 For instance, going with the example in the previous section, if both the ``Rectangle`` as well as the ``Vector2`` classes are included, any reference in ``Rectangle`` to ``Vector2`` will be replaced with a reference to the cloned ``Vector2``.
 If not all members are included, the ``MemberCloner`` will assume that these are references to external libraries, and will use the ``ReferenceImporter`` to construct references to these members instead.